LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 	*	integers
 	*	floats
 	*	date objects
+	*	color objects
 	*	The "null" value (``None``)
 	*	boolean values (``True`` and ``False``)
 	*	lists
 	*	dictionaries
 	*	templates

-This is similar to what JSON_ supports (except for date objects and templates).
+This is similar to what JSON_ supports (except for date objects, color objects and templates).

 	.. _JSON: http://www.json.org/